 - 1. Connect the test equipment to the power source as shown in Figure 6-2. - 2.
-Select the low voltage range and program the output voltage to a value that produces about 13 Amps rms. - 3.
+Apply the 27 Ω resistive load to the output terminals.
+Set the power source to low voltage range. - 3.
+Program the output voltage to a value that produces between 3 and 3.9 amps.
+Do not load the output to more than 3.9 amps. - 4.
 Use the SELECT key to select the Peak Current Measurement calibration mode.
-This mode is indicated by the I PK LED.

-4. Use the left control knob to adjust the peak current reading shown on the right hand LCD until it reads as close as possible to the reference reading derived from the external DMM (DMM 1).
+This mode is indicated by the I PK LED. - Use the left control knob to adjust the peak current reading shown on the right hand LCD until it reads as close as possible to the reference reading derived from the external DMM (DMM 1).
 Remember the peak current value is equal to 1.414 times the value shown on the external DMM.